Bookbug Session Leader Training

 Delegate Numbers: 20 people

-A version of this training is also available for those who wish to run Bookbug Sessions in Gaelic.
+Training is also available for those who wish to run Gaelic language Bookbug Sessions.

 - Plan to deliver Bookbug Sessions in libraries, or other publicly accessible community venues.

 - Plan to deliver Bookbug Sessions to groups of families with children from birth to four years old (not just to children by themselves).

 - Act in accordance with core Bookbug Values: universal, inclusive, respectful of rights and evidence-informed.

 There are three key rules to bear in mind when planning and delivering sessions:

 - Bookbug Sessions should only be run by those who have received Bookbug Session Leader training and for the purpose of promoting books, reading, singing and cuddling.

 - The Bookbug brand should never be used to promote religious, political or commercial groups or ideas

 - Bookbug Session cannot be charged for, or held in places which are only accessible by parents paying a fee.
 You cannot request or recommend that families make a donation to attend a group where a Bookbug Session is taking place.
 For information about why this is important please read our statement.